 “Gotcha,” said Jack

 “I’m fine with that,” Will nodded.

-“Shouldn’t be too hard right?”
-Eve glanced around a bit too excited.
+“Shouldn’t be too hard, right?”
+Eve glanced around, a bit too excited.

 Glancing around, he checked the walls for any possible cameras and people.
 There were none in his vicinity.
 Passing by a desk, he noticed a stack of workbooks, pencils, and a backpack laid on top of the desk.
-He picked up a few workbooks that were lying on the edge of the table and exited out the door.
+He picked up a few workbooks lying on the edge of the table and exited the door.

 He could have taken more, but he knew that taking as little as possible was the best possible route to go without being caught.
 Especially since he didn’t know when the owner of the bag and books would come back and notice his things missing.